prodak97/portfolio-manager/README.md

 - **Projects**: Add projects with description, technologies, and dates
 - **Quick Navigation**: Use the fixed "View Portfolio" button to jump to the portfolio display

+### Export Your CV as PDF
+- Click the fixed "Download CV" button (bottom-right) to export the current portfolio view as a multi-page A4 PDF.
+- The PDF uses a self-contained, print-friendly resume layout (no Tailwind) for reliability.
+- Tip: Keep text concise; projects are condensed (top 6) to fit fewer pages.

+### Import/Export Your Data
+- Export: Use "Export JSON" in the editor to download `portfolio-data.json`.
+- Import: Use "Import JSON" to select a JSON file and populate all fields.

 ### Data Persistence
 - All data is automatically saved to your browser's localStorage
 - Data persists between browser sessions